khaledianehdieh/Translate6Frames/README.md

-Useful tools to work with Elastic stack in Python
+Useful tools to translate genes in Python

 # Description